blueapu/MT---Simulation-of-Policies-against-Information-Pollution-on-Twitter/README.md

 # MT---Simulation-of-Policies-against-Information-Pollution-on-Twitter
-Respository for Master Thesis / Markus Rottmann, 97-919-294
+Repository for Master Thesis / Markus Rottmann, 97-919-294

-This _respository_ contains the _R_- and _NetLogo_-code for my Master Thesis **"Simulation of Policies against Information-Pollution on Twitter"**.
+This repository contains the _R_- and _NetLogo_-code for my Master Thesis **"Simulation of Policies against Information-Pollution on Twitter"**.
-+ all input and output data are referenced in the respective codes.
++ all input and output data is referenced in the respective codes.
-+ for easy viewing, klick the link below each description or download the .html version and view it in your browser.
++ for easy viewing, klick the link below each description or download the _.html_ version and view it in your browser.
 + following data sets, containing tweets are not included for privacy reasons:
-  - _corp_all_de.rds_: corpus containing tweets
+  - _corp_all_de.rds_: corpus (collection of texts) containing tweets
   - _df_tweets_all.rds_: data frame containing all tweets, non-clean
   - _df_tweets_clean_all.rds_: data frame containing all tweets, clean
   - _df_tweets_clean_de.rds_: data frame conatining all tweets, non-italian, non-french, clean
   - _df_tweets_clean_de_w_ipind.rds_: data frame conatining all tweets, non-italian, non-french, clean, with indicator of information pollution.
-+ following basig data sets, containing personal information on candidates of Swiss 2019 election:
++ following basic data sets, containing personal information on candidates of Swiss 2019 election are not included for privacy reasons:
   - _2019_chvote_councilofstates.csv_: data frame containing personal information of candidates for the Council of States.
   - _2019_chvote_nationalcouncil.csv_:  data frame containing personal information of candidates for the national council.